Leaders Set the Pace by Their Expectations and Example

 One secret about work is that without meaning to, you can turn a reasonable workload into a complete nightmare of stress.
 Instead, as a leader, sit down and evaluate whether the pressure you are feeling is real or imagined.

 Imagined pressure doesn't mean that you don't really have deadlines and clients (internal and external) that make unrealistic demands on your time.
 Imagined pressure means that you impose on yourself things that aren't necessary to get the job done.
-Sometimes, pressure actually goes away if you push back a little.
+Sometimes, the pressure actually goes away if you push back a little.

-If you've experienced a manager who was always frantic and constantly putting out fires, you know the affect this behavior has on employees.
+If you've experienced a manager who was always frantic and constantly putting out fires, you know the effect this behavior has on employees.
 Everyone was stressed out, all of the time.
 But most of her pressure was imagined.
 She had the idea that she had to deliver right now for everything.

 The reality was that the clients didn't need what she was demanding of her staff.
 One Friday, she came to her reporting staff at 4:30 and said that the Senior VP of HR needed this project as soon as possible.
 She estimated that the project would take about 4 hours of solid work, so everyone would have to work late.